pcdshub/solid-attenuator/docs/source/index.rst

-.. fluke_985 documentation master file, created by sphinx-quickstart on Tue May 22 13:13:05 2018.
+.. hxr-attenuator documentation master file, created by sphinx-quickstart on Tue May 22 13:13:05 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.